Challenging Field Sobriety Tests

 One of the most obvious issues with the standardized field sobriety tests are police officer errors.
-There are many ways police officers can make mistakes when administering the standardized field sobriety tests.
+There are many ways police officers can make mistakes when administering standardized field sobriety tests.
 Leaving out any portion of test instruction could cause a person to make a mistake unknowingly, which would not be fair.
-We have seen officers have difficulty mastering sobriety tests, as well as mis-grade the test by adding points for assessments that are not actual clues.
+We have seen officers have difficulty mastering sobriety tests, as well as mid-grade the test by adding points for assessments that are not actual clues.

 Lack of Natural Coordination

 Some people normally struggle with balance.
 If you are not naturally coordinated, being told to stand on one foot or walk heel-to-toe down a straight line can be challenging whether you are under the influence of alcohol or not.
 Additionally, wearing high heels can naturally affect your balance.
 Officers do give you the opportunity to remove heels if they are two inches or higher.
 If they do not give that opportunity to you, or tell you that your heels could affect your balance, you could exhibit a clue, not due to alcohol.

 Issues around pre-existing conditions could impact your test results.
 For example, if you have an injury, you may not be able to perform the one-leg stand test.
 Additionally, concussions causing nystagmus, neurological disorders, and back, leg, or foot problems have the potential of causing you to have difficulty on these tests.

 The environment can have an effect on sobriety tests.
 For example, wind, rain, or snow can all cause natural difficulty with balance.
 It may be more difficult to perform the tests under these conditions.
 Lightening and tests performed too close or too far away from the road may also have a negative impact.